Intesa Sanpaolo mulling bid for Coutts - FT report

-MILAN Italy's biggest retail bank Intesa Sanpaolo (ISP.MI) is considering making a bid for Coutts, the wealth management arm of Royal Bank of Scotland (RBS.L), the Financial Times said on Sunday.
+MILAN Nov 23 Italy's biggest retail bank Intesa Sanpaolo is considering making a bid for Coutts, the wealth management arm of Royal Bank of Scotland, the Financial Times said on Sunday.

 RBS recently put up Coutts's international operations for sale, but the FT cited a person close to the situation as saying Intesa Sanpaolo was trying to persuade RBS and its advisers to sell the whole of the business.